abhi16180/photon/README.md

 ### FAQ / Notes:
 - The **LICENSE** has been updated to GPL3 from MIT
-- **File transfer location:** Currently the app doesn't allow users to set a file-location.
-But before the sharing process starts, it will show the file-storing location (see image below).
-I have set downloads folder as file-storing location.
+- **File transfer location:** Now you can edit file saving location.
+By default files will be stored at internal_storage/Download/Photon directory.
 ![image](https://user-images.githubusercontent.com/63426722/191982511-b5d6fab2-7fb9-4588-b014-7957c4b1829d.png)
 - If you run the program with `flutter run` and **if you see a blank application window instead of the UI**, try running `flutter run --enable-software-rendering` instead.